City of Peace- quilted!

 I mentioned the Prism Play show in San Diego in the previous post.
 The SAQA (Studio Art Quilt Associates) show, Art Movements is opening in Folsom on 1/31/25.
 I’ll be at the opening.
 My quilt, My Cubist Friend is in the show.

-Posted in Machine applique, modern quilts, Quilt Shows, SAQA | Leave a comment
+Posted in Machine applique, modern quilts, Quilt Shows, SAQA | Comments Off on I’m in two SAQA shows at once!

 My quilt in the Visions Gallery in San Diego!